birchb1024/ficus/README.md

 Wrap Ansible
 - Generate dynamic inventory from cuelang
 - Use Cue to make clean defined inventorys
-- invoke ansible-playbook from a
+- invoke ansible-playbook from a cmd

 Advantages:
 - strict, type-checked inventories.